Waste Equity Overview

 Accomplishments

-• Due to the advocacy of NYC-EJA, the Save Our Compost Coalition, and hundreds of residents across the City, in 2020 the New York City Council approved a budget that partially restored the amount of $2.8 million for the food scrap drop off program budget of New York City, as opposed to completely eliminating all forms of public composting as originally proposed by the de Blasio administration.
+• Due to the advocacy of NYC-EJA, the Save Our Compost Coalition, and hundreds of residents across the City, in 2020, the New York City Council approved a budget that partially restored the amount of $2.8 million for the food scrap drop-off program budget of New York City.

-• In October 2019, the Commercial Waste Zones Law (Local Law 199) was passed in City council, which includes many environmental justice benefits for environmental justice communities and the City as a whole – read more in our newsletter announcementfollowing the victory.
+• In October 2019, the Commercial Waste Zones Law (Local Law 199) was passed by the City Council, which includes many benefits for environmental justice communities and the City as a whole – read more in our newsletter announcement following the victory.

 • In August 2018, the Waste Equity Law was passed in City Council, a step in the right direction that prohibits the increase of waste burdens in communities that handle over 10% of the City's waste, and reduces the amount of waste that private transfer stations can accept by up to 50 percent in North Brooklyn and 33 percent in the South Bronx and Southeast Queens.